How To Use And Configure WordPress Widgets – Part 3

 (Category widget options – Post Count Enabled vs Post Count Disabled)

-The Recent Posts widget normally shows on the sidebar navigation area by default.
-All you need to do is configure this widget.
+The Recent Posts widget typically appears in your sidebar by default.
+All you need to do is configure the widget.

 Click on its title bar to configure its settings …

-There’s very little to set up.
-You can add a widget title, select the number of posts to display and display post dates.
-If you’re happy with the default setting for Number of posts to show, then just leave the widget as is, otherwise enter a number of posts to show and click Save
+There is very little to configure.
+You can add a title, select the number of posts to display and display post dates.
+If you’re happy to use the default setting for Number of posts to show, then just leave the widget as is, otherwise change the number of posts and click Save when done …

 Recent Posts WordPress widget settings